cbx-nz/new-ruffle.rs-games/README.md

 # new-ruffle.rs-games

-Putting Flash back on the web
+Putting Flash back on the web, now with a game library

-## Game Library
+## Game Library - sorted by Date Added (First to Latest Addition)

 - Soldier Diary
 - Mini Commando